Neutralizing the Forces of the Lower Face

 - Takes an unconscious incorrect pattern or posture to a corrected conscious posture and functional pattern and then habituates it establishing a new corrected neuromuscular pattern

-- Aids in the correction of detrimental oral and facial habits
+- Aids in the correction of detrimental oral and facial habits reducing the need for future dental work

 - Individualized therapy